 Exposing System and Business APIs deliver a predictable and stable foundation to support rapid and agile experimentation and exploration.
 Consumer APIs tend to follow a completely exploratory mode of work (the other mode in bi-modal) by building upon other stable APIs, allowing both modes of operation to co-exist seamlessly within the API ecosystem.

 9. Designed for Growth

 As ideas evolve from concept through to prototype, to fully-featured product, it’s important to prepare for success and support the growth that comes along with it.
 Growth in usage and higher volumes necessitate more detailed attention to the performance of APIs, ensuring that their operations remain optimal and acceptable to consumers.
 It’s important to prepare for the growth of your API platform, and ensure that your API network can perform well when you start to see your API in hot demand!

 Gartner predicts that “by 2022, API abuses will be the most-frequent attack vector resulting in data breaches for enterprise web applications”.
 Given the damage this could cause to your brand/reputation and financial standing, not to mention the impact both in terms of privacy and security, securing APIs and the systems that they interact with is of paramount importance.
 An effective strategy to prevent successful attacks is to easily discover, monitor and secure your APIs.

 Want to know more?

-We hope we’ve given you some things to think about as you flesh out your API strategy.
-If you want to know more, download our white paper (don’t worry we won’t ask for your email ;)) - Best Practices for API-Driven Connectivity.
-Want us to help you with your API Strategy?
+We hope we’ve given you some things to think about as you flesh out your API program strategy or API best practices design.
+If you want to know more, download our white paper - Best Practices for API-Driven Connectivity.
+Want some help with your API program strategy or API implementation?
 Contact us today email@example.com.